 Oslo is one of the world leaders when it comes to going car-free.
 Its downtown city area is now almost completely free of cars.
 But how did this city manage to succeed in getting rid of private vehicles in its innermost urban areas, and what are the key takeaways for other cities trying to follow in its footsteps?

 If you live in or around an urban area, then you know all too well what rush hour looks like in city zones.
-Cars gridlocked as far as the eye can see, cyclists weaving in and out of the blanket of lingering fumes that coats the city streets, horns blaring and frustration building as each minute passes and commuters get nowhere.
+Cars gridlocked as far as the eye can see, cyclists weaving in and out of the blanket of lingering fumes that coat the city streets, horns blaring and frustration building as each minute passes and commuters get nowhere.

 Yet in Oslo’s city centre, this familiar scene is nearly a thing of the past.
 Sounds impossible, right?
 But in fact, the downtown area of the Norwegian capital is almost totally car-free, and pedestrians, public transport and cyclists now take priority.
 Not only this, but this is how most commuters and residents actually prefer it.